 2. Affiliate Marketing

-Affiliate marketing is a recognized method for app monetization where developers are given commissions by displaying products or services from other businesses.
+Affiliate marketing is another remarkable business model when it comes to make money from free apps. the following affiliate marketing platform is a recognized method for app monetization where developers are given commissions by displaying products or services from other businesses.

 This model works by providing explicit affiliate links either within the app’s content or user interface.